Vital-Fernandez/lime/examples/0_introduction/0_installation.rst

 Installation
 ============

 :math:`\mathrm{LiMe}` can be installed from pip_.
-The following commands let the user choose the number of dependencies installed along side it:
+The following commands install :math:`\mathrm{LiMe}` along the essential dependencies or all the dependencies.:

 .. code-block:: console

    pip install lime-stable
    pip install lime-stable[full]

-The first command only installs the core dependencies:
+The core dependencies:

 * Numpy_
 * Pandas_